josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/README.md

 The movement did not confront one opponent.

-It confronted a system capable of centralising authority, outsourcing responsibility, identifying participants, narrowing narration, purchasing capability and conceding selectively without necessarily redistributing power.
+It confronted a system capable of centralising authority, outsourcing responsibility, gating access to the future, exposing participants unequally, identifying students, narrowing narration, purchasing capability and conceding selectively without necessarily redistributing power.

+The government could invoke India’s history of liberation.

+The students could draw from that same history to recognise arbitrary authority—and to remember that resistance has always travelled through more than one form.

 ---

 ## 🌌 Constellations

-🌕 ⚙️ 🪜 👁️ 📺 💰 🌍 — maximum visibility; fragmented responsibility; unequal publics; surveillance; media narrowing; procurement; travelling techniques of control.
+🌕 🏛️ ☔️ 👁️ 💰 — maximum visibility; fragmented responsibility; unequal exposure; administrative legibility; purchased and travelling power.

 ---

 ## ✨ Stardust

-digital authoritarianism, examination governance, outsourced responsibility, caste and platforms, surveillance, chilling effects, media systems, state-corporate convergence, procurement, India Israel relations, capability and attribution, movement repression, partial concession
+digital authoritarianism, examination governance, outsourced responsibility, institutional gatekeeping, unequal exposure, surveillance, information narrowing, procurement, connected oppression, resistance repertoires

 ---

 ## 🏮 Footer

 *🌕 What The Movement Was Up Against* is a living case-study arm of the **Polaris Protocol**.
-It examines the institutional, social, technological and commercial systems that shaped how public pressure could be resisted, redirected, absorbed or converted into change.
+It examines the institutional, social, technological, commercial and historical systems that shaped how public pressure could be resisted, redirected, absorbed or converted into change.

 > 📡 Cross-references:
 >